 Thrasher has experience helping homeowners who have experienced their basement floors and interior footings being raised.
 This is called "heaving" and is less common than foundation settlement but can be devastating to interior finishing.
 Basement floor and interior footing heaving can be very destructive to a home, including cracks in basement floors, interior drywall, and uneven floors upstairs.

 That is partially because it is rarer, but also because a lot of the damage that it causes looks a lot like the exterior foundation is sinking.
 Instead, the interior floors and footings are going up and pushing the interior walls up into the second floor.

-What causes basement floors and/or interior footings to "heave"?
-Typically heaving occurs when moisture is added to or returns to the soil, causing it to expand, which in turn pushes up the floor slabs and interior footings.
+What causes basement floors and interior footings to "heave"?
+Typically heaving occurs when moisture is added to or returns to the soil, causing it to expand, which pushes up the floor slabs and interior footings.
 Heave usually occurs with newer homes.
-When a house is built, a hole is dug and the hole remains exposed to sunlight, usually for several weeks.
-With so much direct sun exposure, moisture is removed from the soil and the soil shrinks.
-When the basement floor slab is poured, overtime, the moisture that once was in the soil returns, causing it to expand, pushing upwards on the basement floor slab and footings.
-In other instances, Thrasher has witnessed heave when a home is built over an old agricultural field where the old crop wasn't fully excavated and removed.
-In this instance, the old crop is actually drawing moisture to the surface causing the soil to expand.
+When a house is built, a hole is dug, and the hole remains exposed to sunlight, generally for several weeks.
+With so much direct sun exposure, moisture is removed from the soil, and the ground shrinks.
+This is especially true in the summer and if there is no rainfall during the time the soil is exposed.

 Thrasher has a unique, geotechnical solution to basement floor heave that can restore your home's value.
 If you think you may be experiencing this problem, contact us for a free, no obligation inspection and estimate from one of our experienced System Design Specialists.